Ekkehard-Schulze/indoor-climate-logger/README.md

-Technical details for One-Wire temperature sensors on RaspberryPi/Linux
+One-Wire temperature sensors on RaspberryPi/Linux
 -----------------------------------------------------------

 On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for temperature readings.